nihaal-sharma/chronomind/README.md

 - `/backend`: Python FastAPI application containing the memory engine, timeline generator, and API endpoints.
 - `/frontend`: React application containing the UI components, pages, and visualizations.
 - `docker-compose.yml`: Docker composition for easy deployment.

-## Hackathon Context
-This project was built to demonstrate a novel approach to decision-making and future simulation, leveraging graph theory, probabilistic models, and an immersive, futuristic user interface.